-Furnace filters work best if it is a perfect fit.
+Furnace filters work best if they are a perfect fit.
 So, you’ll have to make sure you buy the right size.

 In the first photo, the filter is too small.
 There’s a giant space at the top.
-In the second, the air filter is sticking out like a sour thumb.
+In the second, the air filter is sticking out like a sore thumb.

 Do you see how, in the third photo, there are no big air gaps around the air filter and it’s flush with the top of the air duct?
 This is what you want.
 If your existing filter fits like this, you can get your filter’s size from it.

 The air filter’s size is almost always printed on the edge of its frame.
 But the bold, rounded numbers are the filter’s nominal size.
 These are the numbers you’ll need at Home Depot.

 These numbers are different from the numbers for the filter’s actual size, the measurable size.
 Look closer, the actual size should be written beside the nominal size in smaller print.

 If the nominal size is 16x20x1, the actual air filter size may be something like 15.75×19.75×0.75.